HOME FOR THE HOLIDAYS

 Rather than myself, I would like to share my sister Carrie’s point of view of our family Christmas.
-Enjoy the read as well as some of the photos of the decorations throughout my home, of course all this is done for my nephews.
+Enjoy the read as well as some of the photos of the decorations throughout my home; of course, all this is done for my nephews.

 Mom and Dad’s holiday dinners are rivaled by none!
-The display of food, warmth and entertainment (mostly this is where Dad comes in) is almost frightening in its magnitude.
+The display of food, warmth, and entertainment (mostly, this is where Dad comes in) is almost frightening in its magnitude.

 The anticipation builds as Dad carves the main course.
 Some try to sneak a bite, but their swindle doesn’t affect the bounty.
 Then it truly begins.
 The dishes of delight seem to appear out of every orifice of the kitchen.
-They roll forward onto the dinning table and unfold into a splendor like you have never seen.
+They roll forward onto the dining table and unfold into a splendor like you have never seen.
 It is like magic.

 Everyone joins the table.
-Trust me, you don’t need to be asked twice.
-Dad says grace and everyone starts digging and passing, passing and digging.
+Trust me.
+You don’t need to be asked twice.
+Dad says grace, and everyone starts digging and passing, passing and digging.
 Mayhem ensues.
-Eventually everyone settles into his or her plate of goodness.
+Eventually, everyone settles into his or her plate of goodness.
 Not much talking happens here, just eating lots of eating, seconds, thirds, that just one more bite.
-Slowly the talking starts again and usually lots of laughing.
-Talk about a food buzz, look out.
-About this time Dad rolls out the jokes.
+Slowly, the talking starts again, and usually lots of laughing.
+Talk about a food buzz; look out.
+About this time, Dad rolls out the jokes.
 Whether the jokes are in good taste or bad, Dad’s delivery is impeccable.
 I couldn’t remember a joke to save my life, but Dad has a million of ‘em.

-By now, the pants start to feel tight and a nap sounds delicious.
+By now, the pants start to feel tight, and a nap sounds delicious.
 Then it starts again.
 The desert.
-Not one, not two, usually about eight hundred different deserts are delivered to the table.
+Not one, not two; usually, about eight hundred different deserts are delivered to the table.
 You think I exaggerate, but nay, I do not.
 Everything you could have dreamed of in the realm of sugary goodness is displayed before you.
 I ask you, how do you stop?
 You give into it.
-Finally, you hurt, the floor calls and you go to it.
+Finally, you hurt, the floor calls, and you go to it.

-In about ten minutes Mom will ask if you want anything else.
+In about ten minutes, Mom will ask if you want anything else.
 Maybe a Twinkie?
-It is painful, but for a minute you consider another pecan sandie, they are just so light and airy.
+It is painful, but for a minute, you consider another pecan sandie; they are just so light and airy.

-Why do I share this story, the analogies are simple, every bit of food and humor here is the love and strength of my family and it is presented freely and in abundance from my parents to us all.
+Why do I share this story?
+The analogies are simple: every bit of food and humor here is the love and strength of my family, and it is presented freely and in abundance from my parents to us all.
 My friends were lucky enough to have enjoyed this splendor once or twice in their lives.
 I have enjoyed these events my entire life.